 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

-A sweaty drinking glass, dew-covered grass, and water drops on a bathroom mirror - you may shout out, "Condensation!" to explain these phenomena, but did you ever stop to wonder where the water comes from?
+A sweaty drinking glass, dew-covered grass, and water drops on a bathroom mirror—You may shout, "Condensation!" to explain these phenomena, but did you ever stop to wonder where the water comes from?

 In today's Daily Do, Where does the water come from?, students engage in science and engineering practices and use the thinking tool of patterns (crosscutting concept) to begin to make sense of science ideas about the role of condensation in the cycling of water between the atmosphere and land.